Every Other Monday

-Every Other Monday; Twenty Years of Life, Lunch, Faith, and Friendship is a 2010 book by Ohio Governor John Kasich about a Bible study he attends every other Monday with a group of friends over lunch at an Italian restaurant in Columbus.
+Every Other Monday; Twenty Years of Life, Lunch, Faith, and Friendship is a 2010 book by then-Ohio governor John Kasich about a Bible study he attends every other Monday with a group of friends over lunch at an Italian restaurant in Columbus, Ohio.

-Loss of Kasich's parents
+Contents

-Kasich's parents, John and Ann Kashich, were killed by a drunk driver while driving in their car in Kashich's hometown of McKees Rocks, Pennsylvania.
+Kasich's parents, John and Ann Kasich, were killed by a drunk driver while driving in their car in Kasich's hometown of McKees Rocks, Pennsylvania.
 Kasich, then a United States Congressman, was so deeply shaken by their deaths that he turned to God after many years of little connection with the faith of his childhood.

 Kasich relates that after the accident, he gathered "seven or eight of my buddies and said, 'Look, you go on a parallel path and I'll join you'", explaining how the Bible group, and the book, came to be.

 There are about 12 men in the group, and over the more than 20 years they have been meeting, Kasich writes that they have "become one another's closest friends and surest sounding boards."